MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-implement-tenant-key.md

 To create an HSM-protected key on-premises and transfer it to your key vault as an HSM-protected key, follow the procedures in [How to generate and transfer HSM-protected keys for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/).

-For Azure Information Protection to use the key, all Key Vault operations must be permitted for the key (the default).
-These operations are encrypt, decrypt, wrap, unwrap, sign, and verify.
+For Azure Information Protection to use the key, all Key Vault operations must be permitted for the key.
+This is the default configuration and the operations are encrypt, decrypt, wrap, unwrap, sign, and verify.

 A key that is stored in Key Vault has a key ID.
 This key ID is a URL that contains the name of the key vault, the keys container, the name of the key, and the key version.
 For example: **https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333**.
 You must configure Azure Information Protection to use this key, by specifying its Key Vault URL.